insure logo

 How to calculate how much homeowners insurance coverage you need

-Your dwelling coverage is one of the most important components of your homeowners policy, as it covers the actual structure of your home.
-You need to determine what it would cost to rebuild your house using labor and materials at today’s costs in your area.
-This is called replacement cost.
-Keep in mind the individual features of your home.
+Your dwelling coverage is the foundation of your homeowners policy — it protects the structure of your home itself.
+To ensure you’re fully covered, you’ll need to estimate what it would cost to rebuild your house today using current labor and material prices in your area.

 What factors are used to calculate homeowners insurance rates?